shreeyajoshi2013/Power-BI-practice-projects/Data_Professionals_Survey/README.md

 ## Objective

-To analyze the dataset through a PowerBI dashboard and get insights on the data
+To analyze the dataset of Data Professionals through a Power BI dashboard and get insights on the data.

 ## What is being done?